ewaldhorn/ewaldhorn/README.md

 ### Hi there 👋
 This is my GitHub profile for public work.

+I'm a freelance software engineer based in Cape Town, South Africa.
+I work globally (remotely) on contract in languages like Go, Zig, Python, Odin, JavaScript or, if you have tons of cash, Pascal!

 ******************************************************************************************************* <br><br>
 I also have a [GitLab](https://gitlab.com/ewaldhorn) profile, so if this one appears quiet, check there, I'm probably working on something for a client that prefers a different service. <br><br>
 ******************************************************************************************************* <br>